rayalan/binary-adages/content/home-depot-review.md

 If the plywood categorization was a freak mishap, I'd almost certainly brush it off.
 But instead, I regularly find products miscategorized when I want something from Home Depot.
 As a result, the selectors are time consuming as I try to figure out all the options that I might need to check.
 Emotionally, I find myself irritated and distrustful -- not the outcome I suspect Home Depot wants to inspire.

 I'm sure none of this difficulty is intentional.
 I'm also sure product data is incredibly hard for Home Depot[^others], which is managing many thousands[^thousands] of products.
 But the net result is that I still wish for alternatives every time I laboriously hunt through Home Depot's website.
-And that what could be a competitive advantage -- a crazily useful product locator -- instead becomes liability.
+And that what could be a competitive advantage -- a crazily useful product locator -- instead becomes a liability.

 For me, this is an illustration of how it isn't just about the right feature set or the right data; it's about the system working well for end users.
 It's easy to deliver a feature set, but miss the actual consumer needs.

 ## Last Thought

 One final musing: I wonder if this failing is because of the technical difficulty, the lack of business value, or something else.
-Technical, I'd expect this is a fixed cost solution -- the right designs, the right data entry protections, maybe a way for users to easily flag problems -- and the problem would basically stay solved.
+Technically, I'd expect this is a fixed cost solution -- the right designs, the right data entry protections, maybe a way for users to easily flag problems -- and the problem would basically stay solved.
+The biggest variable cost I would expect to be data entry, which already seems to be something Home Depot is doing.
 Since Home Depot hasn't done that, the problem might be more complicated than that -- especially if their backend data systems are a mess, or their computing systems aren't well integrated with, say, their suppliers.

 Another possibility is that there just isn't enough business value in fixing the problem.
 Maybe making products easy to locate just doesn't pay off.
-That's hard for me to advantage, but maybe they mostly win on factors such as location, convenience, and dealing in goods that are less prone to online competition (such as by being bulky).
+That's hard for me to imagine, but maybe they mostly win on factors such as location, convenience, and dealing in goods that are less prone to online competition (such as by being bulky).

-or the lack of a competitive

-One other reflection: I would expect that the solution is a fixed cost.
-The right design model, the right data entry protections, maybe a way for users to easily flag problems.
-The biggest variable cost I would expect to be data entry, which already seems to be something Home Depot is doing.

 [^others]: And others.
 Home Depot certainly isn't alone in this struggle.